 Brands contribute on a sliding scale based on the number of factories and the volume of production that they have in Bangladesh.
 These membership dues, capped at $350,000 a year, cover inspections and trainings, as well as the complaint mechanisms and the cost of administration.

-What outreach efforts can consumers take to help ensure a favorite brand joins the Accord?
+HOW CAN YOU TAKE ACTION?
+HOW CAN consumers help ensure a favorite brand joins the Accord?